AMDResearch/DAGEE/README.md

 ## Prerequisites

 1. ROCm compatible hardware.
 See [ROCm Release Page](https://github.com/RadeonOpenCompute/ROCm#Hardware-and-Software-Support)
-2. Currently, DAGEE works with ROCm versions >= 2.0 and <= 3.3.
-We will start
+2. ROCm version 3.5 or newer.
+DAGEE will no longer work with ROCm versions older than 3.5
-   supporting latest ROCm versions in the near future.
 3. Make sure following packages are installed (in addition to a basic ROCm installation).
 All these are available from ROCm DEB or RPM repos:

   atmi